Alluxio/alluxio/docs/en/Running-Alluxio-On-Kubernetes.md

 - A Kubernetes cluster (version >= 1.8).
 Alluxio workers will use `emptyDir` volumes with a restricted size using the `sizeLimit` parameter.
 This is an alpha feature in Kubernetes 1.8.
 Please ensure the feature is enabled.
-- An Alluxio docker image.
+- An Alluxio Docker image.
 Refer to [this page](Running-Alluxio-On-Docker.html) for instructions to build an image.

 ## Clone the Alluxio repo